freehandle/handles/README.md

 	"keepNBlock": <number (>=900) of blocks to keep in memory> "trustedProviders": [
         {
-            "address": "dns or ip address of a trusted provider for bree blocks", "token": "token associated to that address"
+            "address": "dns or ip address of a trusted provider for breeze blocks", "token": "token associated to that address"
         }, ...
     ]